EXCLUSIVE-JAL may take legal action against govt over landing slots

 Shinzo Abe's one-year-old administration.

-"It's one of the steps we might take in the future," JAL
+"It's one of the steps we might take in the future," said

 Ueki said his company had asked the government to give a